Relativistic Effects on Photoabsorption Cross Sections of Highly Charged Ions: Results and Discussion

 \subsection{Scaling relations for the photo-absorption cross section}

-With the time-dependent dipole moments established in Sec.\ref{sec.relsa}, we can finally compute the photoabsorption cross-sections.
-In the non-relativistic regime, the binding energy of a hydrogen-like ion scales as $Z^2$ with the photoabsorption cross-section following the universal scaling law predicted in Sec.~\ref{sec.theor_1}.
+We complete our analysis by computing the photoabsorption cross-sections.
+In the non-relativistic regime, the binding energy of a hydrogen-like ion scales as $Z^2$ with the photoabsorption cross-section following the universal scaling law discussed in Sec.~\ref{sec.theor_1}.
 This behavior is confirmed in Fig.~\ref{fig:scaled_sig}a, where the scaled hydrogenic benchmark coincides with the hydrogen atom reference (black curve).
 In contrast, the full TDDE solutions (red curve) reveal a systematic relativistic blue shift in the absorption peak.
-This behavior is expected, as the relativistic energy difference between the ground state and the dipole-allowed first excited state is larger than its nonrelativistic counterpart, as illustrated in Fig.\ref{fig:dip1_a0}a.
-This shift, representing the transition from the ground state to the excited manifold (primarily $1s \to 2p$), is negligible at $Z = 10$ (Fig.~\ref{fig:scaled_sig}a) and marginal at $Z=25$ (Fig.~\ref{fig:scaled_sig}) but becomes pronounced as the nuclear charge rises to $Z=50$ (Fig.~\ref{fig:scaled_sig}c).
-This behavior represents a clear departure from this non-relativistic benchmark, revealing the spectroscopic signature of the relativistic increase in the central potential depth, which exceeds the $Z^2$ prediction and pushes the absorption resonance toward higher scaled energies.
+This behavior is expected, as the relativistic energy difference between the ground state and the dipole-allowed first excited state is larger than its nonrelativistic counterpart, as illustrated in Fig.~\ref{fig:dip1_a0}a.
+This shift, representing the transition from the ground state to the excited manifold (primarily $1s \to 2p$), is negligible at $Z = 10$ (Fig.~\ref{fig:scaled_sig}a) and marginal at $Z=25$ (Fig.~\ref{fig:scaled_sig}b) but becomes pronounced as the nuclear charge rises to $Z=50$ (Fig.~\ref{fig:scaled_sig}c).
+This behavior represents a clear departure from the non-relativistic benchmark, revealing the spectroscopic signature of the relativistic increase in the central potential depth, which exceeds the $Z^2$ prediction and pushes the absorption resonance toward higher scaled energies.
+It is worth noting that the fine-structure splitting resolved in the transient dipole spectrum (Fig.~\ref{fig:hdp_z2_ave}d) is not visible in these macroscopic cross-sections.
+Applying here the same very narrow broadening (27.2 meV) that is needed to spectrally resolve the $j$-dependent components would introduce non-physical spectral oscillations that would prevent a clear identification of the overall relativistic blue shift.
+To maintain a consistent broadening across the scaled energy axis, the broadening parameter is scaled according to Eq.\eqref{eq.scal1}c.

 Notably, the semi-relativistic TDSE($Z'$) approximation (dashed green curves) fails to reach the quantitative accuracy of the full relativistic treatment.
 This divergence is rooted in the underlying energy structure: while the non-relativistic transition energy scales quadratically ($\Delta E \propto Z^2$, as shown by the blue curve in Fig.~\ref{fig:dip1_a0}b), the relativistic correction introduces additional $Z$-dependent terms that yield a steeper increase, resulting in the observed spectral shift.